theskyboxcompany/SkyBoxInApp/README.md

 ## License

-OneFlow is available under the MIT license.
+SkyBoxInApp is available under the MIT license.
 See the LICENSE file for more info.